sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 An example of this is the definition of the `Month` enum on line 61.
 Enum values, such as the month names in the `Month` enum definition, are also highlighted as plain tokens.

-- **Class member variables**: Class member declarations and references in function bodies are highlighted as plain tokens.
+- **Class member variables**: Class member declarations and references in member function bodies are highlighted as plain tokens.
 Examples of this can be seen with references to `x`, `y`, and `z` member variables throughout the definition of the `Vector3` class.

 - **Functions**: Preprocessor definitions, constructors, and C++-style casts are incorrectly highlighted as function calls.